Bjarne-AAU/MonteCarloLocalization/report.md

 ## Resampling Methods

 We implement three different sampling methods for the robot localization problem: naive sampling, stratified sampling, and systematic sampling.
-Ideally, the goal of the resampling method should be to sample those particles that are representative of our unknown probability distribution (eq.
-XX, the probability of the robot's location).
-In other words, to filter out unlikely particles and choose those with a highr probability (higher weights).
+Ideally, the goal of the resampling method should be to sample those particles that are representative of our unknown probability distribution ($p(\theta_t | z_{0:t})$ , the probability of the robot's location).
+In other words, to filter out unlikely particles and choose those with a higher probability (higher weights).
 However, sampling randomly can result in systematically picking more low weight particles and discarding large weight particles, and can therefore not only result in an unrepresentative sample, but it can also gradually lead to degeneracy as the sampling sequence continues.
 We employ these resampling methods to combat degeneracy (i.e. to not discard highly weighted particles during the resampling phase).
 We briefly expose the three methods and their properties.
 All three methods share the same initial structure in the sense that we first compute a normalized cumulative sum of the weights and then we sample with replacement from it.
 The following function implements the normalized cumulative sum and the draws from it with the index supplied by the implemented resampling method.

 ```python
 def _resample_indices(self, positions):